aleju/imgaug/README.md

 * Horizontal flipping/mirroring
 * Vertical flipping/mirroring

-The class is build as a wrapper around scikit-image's AffineTransform.
+The class is build as a wrapper around scikit-image's `AffineTransform`.
 Most augmentations (all except flipping) are combined into one affine transformation, making the augmentation process reasonably fast.

 # Example